 Limiting Allergy Symptoms When You Own a Beagle

-If you already own a Beagle or if you absolutely must have a Beagle despite your allergies, it is possible to limit your allergy symptoms by taking a few proactive steps.
+If you already own a Beagle or absolutely must have a Beagle despite your allergies, it is possible to limit your allergy symptoms by taking a few proactive steps.

-If you have ever had a dog with fleas, you know exactly how much damage fleas can do to your dog’s skin, and coat and all that itching drives plenty of dander up into the air.
+If you have ever had a dog with fleas, you know exactly how much damage fleas can do to your dog’s skin and coat, and all that itching drives plenty of dander into the air.